 - The Roads to Sata by Alan Booth – an account of the author’s journey, in 1977, through Japan on foot

 Before you go, watch …

-- Godzilla – conceived as a monstrous metaphor for nuclear weapons, the film has Godzilla leave a trail of destruction in his wake on the streets of Tokyo.
+- Godzilla – conceived as a metaphor for nuclear weapons, the 1954 film has Godzilla leave a trail of destruction on the streets of Tokyo.

-- Lost in Translation – Sofia Coppola’s classic rom-com/drama features Bill Murray as a lonely and ageing film star and Scarlett Johansson as a neglected wife.
+- Lost in Translation – Sofia Coppola’s classic rom-com/drama features Bill Murray as an ageing film star and also Scarlett Johansson as a neglected wife.
 Many scenes are set in the Park Hyatt Toyko.